 There’s no one size fits all when it comes to learning.
+One way we’ve learned is by reading articles like this one on frequency response.
 We believe everything written here is a viable strategy to learn music production.
 The best strategy is the one the student can stick with.
 Learning is a marathon which is why consistency is the one students should look at.

 If you have another strategy, please let us kn

 Here are some of the best ways to learn music production.

 Table of Contents

 When ranking different ways to learn, judge them by feedback loops.

 A feedback loop is when you have a goal and receive feedback on what you’re doing to accomplish that goal, then taking action on the feedback to improve on what you’re doing.
 The faster you do your inputs, and the faster you receive quality feedback, the better the education.

 Learning is all about iteration.
 You learn something new, then you receive feedback, and then apply it.
 Once you apply it, you’ll receive feedback, and the loop continues.

 The quality of the loop depends on the quality of the feedback, and the time it takes to receive it.
 After those external components are fixed, everything else depends on how much energy you put in.

 Below, we have listed the best ways to learn music production.